daleonpz/cv_yolo_on_esp32/README.md

 # Screw Type Detection Using ESP-EYE and TensorFlow Lite Micro

-This project focuses on using the ESP-EYE and a computer vision algorithm (YOLOv5) running TensorFlow Lite Micro to detect different types of screws: "Big," "Medium," and "Black."
+This project focuses on using the ESP-EYE and a computer vision algorithm (YOLOv5) running TensorFlow Lite Micro to detect different types of screws: "Big," "Medium," and "Black."  **The detection is on device, no wireless connection required**.
 The project consists of two main parts:

 1. Data Collection and Model Training
 2. Model Deployment on ESP32